 Besides all the practical implications of all handlebars the awkward thing is usually everyone will come to a choice judging the bike purely by it's looks.
 And you know what?
 I can't blame you.
 I would probably do the same.

-Now go and check at 4 of these amazing bikes with 3 popular handlebar choices:
+Now go and check out these amazing bikes with 3 popular handlebar choices: